 If you are mindful enough, you will understand the motive behind making that personal remark.
 You will understand that the person making the remark is himself or herself troubled inside.
-You will see the situation in a different light and rather than reacting to that situation, you will choose to respond in an appropriate manner.
+You will see the situation in a different light, and rather than reacting to that situation, you will choose to respond appropriately.

 It is highly probable that the person who made that remark on you is likely to feel bad after a certain period of time.
 Even if he or she doesn’t apologize directly, they may show some form of gratitude.